-More and more people are taking advantage of PhotoPass+ which includes ride photos on a CD so it might be fun to plan ahead to try to get better quality photos.
+More and more people are taking advantage of Memory Maker which includes ride photos on a CD so it might be fun to plan ahead to try to get better quality photos.

 This tutorial on taking good ride photos includes helpful info on where to look on popular rides, seats to avoid so you don’t disappear in the pics and many other tips.

-Do you have other ideas or tips that you’d add?
-I’d love to hear your ideas.
+Do you have other Disney World photography tips that you’d add?
+We’d love to hear your ideas.
 Please leave them in the comments.